 Located near the heart of Corpus Christi is a three-story tall statue of a devil, affectionately known as the Demon of Corpus Christi.
 The irony of a gigantic devil statue in a city named after the body of Christ cannot be overlooked, and neither can the statue itself.
 Originally it was part of an amusement park ride in Pennsylvania.
 After the ride was shut down the statue was purchased by a local resident and moved to Texas.

 Selena, also know as the “Queen of Tejano,” was an amazing singer who was tragically murdered in 1995 at the age of 23 by the original president of her fan club.
 A couple years later the Selena memorial opened, complete with a bronze statue of the Queen herself.
 It wasn’t long before rubbing the statue’s butt became known for bringing good luck.
 Whether or not this is true is still debatable, however this act has become fiercely popular among visitors of the memorial, both male and female.

 Life-Size Replicas of the Nina, Pinta and Santa Maria

 Back in 1492 Colombus’ three ships famously discovered of the land that would become the United States.
-In 1992 full-size replicas of these ships were built and briefly toured around a few American ports before settling into their home in Corpus Christi in 1993.
-There they still reside, two at the Museum for Science and History and the third in the Corpus Christi Marina.
+In 1992 full-size replicas of these ships were built.
+They briefly toured around a few American ports before settling into their home in Corpus Christi in 1993.
+Here they still reside, two at the Museum for Science and History and the third in the Corpus Christi Marina.

 Texas Surf Museum

 The quaint Texas Surf Museum museum is a must-visit for any surfing enthusiast.
-It covers the history of surfing in Texas through photos and articles, and of course has a bunch of surfboards on display and information on famous surfers from the state.
+It covers the history of surfing in Texas through photos and articles, along with plenty of obligatory surfboards on display.
+There is even information on famous surfers from the state.
 It may not be the most entertaining to young kids but is a neat little stop for dad.
 As an added bonus, it is always free.